 “The bot has unique capabilities that make it unlike other autonomous vehicles,” Kamen said.
 “We built upon the power base of the iBot, an advanced, FDA-approved, mobility device for the disabled population with more than 10 million hours of reliable, real-world operation.
 By leveraging this base in an additional application, we hope that the iBot will become even more accessible to those who need it for their own mobility.”

 The FedEx bot is designed to travel on sidewalks and along roadsides, safely delivering smaller shipments to customers’ homes and businesses.
+You might be able to use FedEx Ground Tracking with it as well.
 Bot features include pedestrian-safe technology from the iBot, plus advanced technology such as LiDAR and multiple cameras, allowing the zero-emission, battery-powered bot to be aware of its surroundings.
 These features are coupled with machine-learning algorithms to detect and avoid obstacles, plot a safe path and allow the bot to follow road and safety rules.
 Proprietary technology makes the bot highly capable, allowing it to navigate unpaved surfaces, curbs, and even steps for an extraordinary door-to-door delivery experience.

 FedEx plans to test the bot this summer in select markets, including Memphis, Tenn., pending final city approvals.
 “The FedEx SameDay Bot represents the next chapter in our long legacy of delivering innovation and outstanding service, supported by an already existing FedEx logistics ecosystem,” said Brian Philips, President and CEO of FedEx Office.
 “We are excited to bring this technology to address new markets and better support our customers.
 The companies who have provided feedback on its potential use have been instrumental in ensuring we are looking toward the future of e-commerce.”